OhGeesy

-Alejandro Carranza (born November 27, 1993) known professionally as OhGeesy, is an American rapper from Los Angeles.
+Alejandro Lloyd Carranza (born November 27, 1993), known professionally as OhGeesy, is an American rapper from Los Angeles.
 He is noted as a founding member of the hip hop group Shoreline Mafia.
-In 2021, with the group's apparent disbandment, OhGeesy has shifted towards a solo career with the release of his debut solo album Geezyworld which peaked at number 102 on the Billboard 200.
+In 2021, with the band's apparent disbandment, OhGeesy shifted towards a solo career with the release of his debut solo album Geezyworld which peaked at number 102 on the Billboard 200.

+In 19 June 2024, he performed the song "Geekaleek" along with Fenix Flexin, for Kendrick Lamar's concert The Pop Out: Ken & Friends at the Kia Forum in Inglewood, California, during the first set by DJ Hed, titled the Act I – DJ Hed & Friends.

 Career

 Shoreline Mafia

 OhGeesy started rapping alongside members of Shoreline Mafia in 2012.
 He met member Fenix Flexin while doing graffiti in Los Angeles.
-In 2016, Shoreline Mafia became a fully-formed rap group.
+In 2016, Shoreline Mafia became a fully-formed rap group, with Rob Vicious and Master Kato joining the lineup.

 Solo career

-In February 2021, he appeared on American rapper Drakeo the Ruler's single "For Real" and its subsequent music video alongside American rapper Ketchy the Great.
+In February 2021, OhGeesy appeared on American rapper Drakeo the Ruler's single "For Real" and its subsequent music video alongside American rapper Ketchy the Great.
 In May 2021, he released his single "Get Fly" with American rapper DaBaby alongside a music video directed by Austin Simkins.
 In July 2021, he released the music video for his track "Big Bad Wolf", a collaboration with American rapper YG.
 In August 2021, he released his debut solo album Geezyworld with appearances from A Boogie wit da Hoodie, DaBaby, YG, Central Cee, BlueBucksClan, and Moe Faygoo.

 Personal life

-He became a father in March 2019.
+As he previously said in numerous interviews, Ohgeesy is Mexican as both of his parents are of Mexican origin.
+Carranza became a father in March 2019.

-In October 2021, during an interview with HipHopDX, OhGeesy spoke about his struggle with drug addiction and how it almost caused him to retire from music.
+In October 2021, during an interview with HipHopDX, Carranza spoke about his struggle with drug addiction and how it almost caused him to retire from music.

-Legal issues

-In August 2019, he was removed from Disneyland after making alleged gun threats.
-In September 2022, he was arrested on charges of loaded gun and codeine possession.
+Carranza supported Donald Trump's 2024 presidential campaign.